mccright/FortifyStuff/README.md

 * Scripts/mergeAfterBuild.cmd - Check the integrity of the new FPR, then merge it with the last audited FPR file, & finally test it by opening it with Audit Workbench.
 * Scripts/reportOnFPRs.py - A simple way to get a simple, light report started for those who cannot use an FPR file nor log into your SSC.
 * Scripts/scanjs.sh - A simple script to simplify command line scans of static JavaScript apps on Linux.
 This model should be useful via copy-morph in a range of different use cases.
+* Scripts/getGHtree.py - A model for extracting a list of files in tree format.
+I sometimes need to know what types of files are in a github repo along with their layout in order to prepare for a risk-reasonable static analysis.
+This approach is often useful.